isomerpages/moe-canossacatholic/pages/Satellite Partnership.md

-_“It has helped me to boost my morale and communication skills … This has made me realise that I should not let my fear hold me back from what I aim to achieve.”_
+_“It has helped me to boost my morale and communication skills … This has made me realise that I should not let my fear hold me back from what I aim to achieve.”_ <br>
 \- Shermaine Tan Li Ning, former CS student

 <br><br><br><br><br><br>